 This program is not designed to create clinical or counseling psychologists.
 If you are interested in applying for related licensure or a Ph.D. program, please check the prerequisite requirements for the respective licensing authority or doctoral program before applying.

-The master’s program requires 39 graduate credit hours and may be completed full-time or part-time.
+The master’s program requires 32 graduate credit hours and requires a capstone creative component.
+This program may be completed full-time or part-time.

 Applications are considered year-round on a space-available basis.
 Application materials are submitted through the OSU Graduate College.

 Fall admission review begins: February 1

 - Satisfactory completion of 32 graduate credit hours

 - Must maintain a 3.0 or better GPA